Vermeer's Subject Matter

 Gemäldegalerie, Mainz

-In 1658, the 26-year-old Vermeer painted his first dated work, The Procuress (fig. 1), different in atmosphere, execution and subject matter compared to the history works.
+In 1658, the twenty-year-old Vermeer painted his first dated work, The Procuress (fig. 1), different in atmosphere, execution and subject matter compared to the history works.
 It is not known why the young artist changed his artistic course so abruptly and embraced the loqw-life bordeeltjes.
 Perhaps, after expected commissions from the nearby court of The Hague failed to materialize, the young painter may have wished to be more in tune with his times even though the motif had already been exploited for decades.

 Although the subject of prostitution seems entirely out of key compared to his later production, it should be remembered that Vermeer was brought up in his father's inn where drinking, shouting and betting must have been the norm.
 Sex peddling, if not witnessed directly on the premises of Mechelen, must have been unavoidable to some degree for anyone who moved about in urban centers.